Guide to product details

 Read more about writing good descriptions in the Ecwid blog →

 SKU (short for “Stock Keeping Unit”) is the code that identifies the product within your business.
 You can use the product identification code provided by manufacturers or your own combinations of letters and numbers.
-Each SKU needs to be unique.
-If you leave the SKU field empty, Ecwid will automatically generate an SKU.
+You can make each SKU unique to track products.
+It's also possible to leave the SKU field empty.
+That way a product won't have SKU.

 Learn more about SKU formats and how to use them in your store →